What is Bone Cancer?

 Benign tumors do not spread to other tissues and organs and so are not usually life threatening.
 They are generally cured by surgery.
 Types of benign bone tumors include:

-These benign tumors are not discussed further in this document, which is limited to bone cancers.
+These benign tumors are not discussed further here.
+This information is only about bone cancers.

 Malignant bone tumors